 - You can also choose another named beneficiary instead of your eligible spouse.
 Your spouse must consent to this option.

 If you are single, you will automatically get the Zero Option Adjustment, as there is no automatic survivor benefit provided.
 Thus, your monthly benefit will be automatically enhanced.
 However, you have the option to receive a reduced benefit in order to provide a survivor benefit to a named beneficiary.

 - You can choose to reduce your benefit and provide 50%, 75%, or 100% of your benefit to a secondary adult beneficiary of your choosing.

 - You can select a “certain and continuous“ benefit for 15 years, with a named beneficiary (with no age restriction).
-A monthly benefit will be paid for your lifetime, and a survivor benefit will be paid for the remainder of the selected number of years if you die during that selected time period.
-If you live longer than the selected number of years, no survivor benefit will be paid.
+A monthly benefit will be paid for your lifetime, and a survivor benefit will be paid for the remainder of the 15-year period if you die before receiving 15 years of benefit payments.
+If you live longer than 15 years, no survivor benefit will be paid.

 The survivor benefit choice is made at retirement and cannot be changed once selected (even if your named beneficiary predeceases you).

 - The spouse or other named beneficiary you choose

 - Your age and your spouse’s or other named adult beneficiary’s age at retirement.

 If you die before you retire, your eligible spouse (or other eligible preretirement survivor beneficiary) and eligible surviving dependent children may receive a monthly benefit.
 See Survivor’s Benefits for more information.

 See Pension Benefits for more information on this and other benefits provided by the Clergy Pension Plan.
 You can also schedule an individual retirement discussion, and we can help you understand your options.